bminer/node-blade/README.md

 - `options` - same as `blade.compile` above, except `filename` option is always overwritten	with the `filename` specified.
 There is also a `synchronous` option that will tell Blade to read and compile the file synchronously instead of asynchronously.
-This option, while documented, is not recommended.
 - `cb` - same as `blade.compile` above

 ### blade.renderFile(filename, options, cb)

-Convenience function to asynchronously compile a template and render it.
+Convenience function to compile a template and render it.

 - `filename` is the filename
 - `options` - same as `blade.compileFile` above.
 This object is also passed